OSU-Net/cyder/docs/api/intro_outline.rst

 ---------
 Diving In
 ---------
 This section covers more advanced API topics.
-You'll learn how to filter results, [AND DO OTHER THINGS TOO, I SWEAR.
-I JUST HAVE TO FIGURE OUT WHAT THEY ARE.]
+You'll learn how to filter results in a variety of ways, including by basic fields, related fields, container, and key-value pairs.

 Filtering
 ---------